-Promote awareness of rustic roads as historic and cultural resources and assets for heritage tourism activities.

-- Collaborate with local partners to expand interpretation of the roads and road histories through public art and exhibitions, historic markers, public programming, and/or digital platforms, including story maps and interactive websites. - Publish a printed rustic roads book or guide with photographs and road histories.

-- Partner with Heritage Montgomery, Montgomery County's State Certified Heritage Area, to highlight the rustic roads in the update to the Heritage Area Interpretive Plan (in progress) and future updates to the Management Plan (2002). - Connect with heritage and agritourism programs at the state and county levels. - Develop comprehensive wayfinding signage directing residents and visitors to heritage tourism resources, agritourism sites, and rustic roads. - Produce updated bicycle tour routes as part of a future limited amendment to the Rustic Roads Functional Master Plan.
+- 25. Promote awareness of rustic roads as historic and cultural resources and assets for heritage tourism activities. - Collaborate with local partners to expand interpretation of the roads and road histories through public art and exhibitions, historic markers, public programming, and/or digital platforms, including story maps and interactive websites. - Publish a printed rustic roads book or guide with photographs and road histories. - Partner with Heritage Montgomery, Montgomery County's State Certified Heritage Area, to highlight the rustic roads in the update to the Heritage Area Interpretive Plan (in progress) and future updates to the Management Plan (2002). - Connect with heritage and agritourism programs at the state and county levels. - Develop comprehensive wayfinding signage directing residents and visitors to heritage tourism resources, agritourism sites, and rustic roads. - Produce updated bicycle tour routes highlighting the rustic roads.